Kee Bird: Rescue

 Search aircraft were dispatched from Ladd Field on 21 February.
 Two B-29's (45-21871 and 45-21761), one B-17 Flying Fortress, and one long-range OA-10A Catalina reconnaissance aircraft were launched.
 Also available was an Air Transport Command C-74 Globemaster, which was at Ladd in temporary status from Morrison Field, Florida, performing cold-weather testing.
 All other long-range aircraft in Alaska were alerted for the search, and nine B-29s of the 28th Bomb Group at Elmendorf Field responded to the call to aid in the search, and arrived at Ladd Field on 22 February 1947.
 Since these aircraft were not equipped with bomb-bay fuel tanks, though, they did not have sufficient range to fly to Greenland.
 The aircraft returned to their proper station on 23 February 1947.
 The first plane to take off on the search was the B-17, flown by personnel of the 5th Emergency Rescue Squadron.
 This plane went directly to Point Barrow and originally was to have participated in the coastline search, but due to later developments, returned to Ladd Field and was not active in the search mission.

 The first B-29 to take off was 45-21871.
 This crew was to search an area from MacKenzie Bay westward for about 50 mi inland.
 When the flight arrived in its search area, a report was received from Barrow Airways stating that they were in contact with a crashed airplane, and a position report would follow shortly.
-This position report was received about 10 minutes later, and when plotted, indicated that the missing airplane was down on Daugaard-Jensen's Land, Greenland, at position 80°N, 61°W, roughly 280 mi north of Thule, Greenland (Bluie West Six).
+This position report was received about 10 minutes later, and when plotted, indicated that the missing airplane was down on Daugaard-Jensen Land, Greenland, at position 80°N, 61°W, roughly 280 mi north of Thule, Greenland (Bluie West Six).

 Course was set for the last position received, after consulting the flight engineer about the fuel situation.
 The coast of Greenland was reached about 2345 AT and a systematic search was started.
 The twilight period was just beginning when the aircraft reached the search area, which added to the difficulty of sighting activity from the aircraft to the ground.
 At the completion of the last flight line, at 0130 AT, 22 February 1947, a message was received from the Barrow Airways with instructions for the aircraft to discontinue its search and start its return flight to Ladd Field, at 0130 AT.